 So what can you do to promote social cohesion?
 Anthony recommends being open and respectful to others, helping out where you can, and participating in cultural events like Refugee Week and food festivals.
 Anything you do that creates positive contact between different ethnic groups can help improve awareness and understandings of diversity.

 With campuses in Bendigo, Albury/Wodonga, Shepparton and Mildura, La Trobe is the largest provider of university education in regional Victoria.
-To learn more about regional diversity, watch the live video from our Bold Thinking Series event, Social cohesion in the Goulburn Valley.
+Uncover the benefits of studying in a regional centre through our Regional Reward.